 Well, it finally got to be time to swap out the manual AX-15 transmission and install an automatic transmission.
 Unlike some tranny swaps done by others, I did mine because I could, not because I had to.
 My AX-15 is running strong with no signs of trouble.
 I opted for the AW-4 automatic that is commonly found in the Jeep Cherokee.
 This tranny has seen hard use by the local XJ owners and I haven't heard them complaining about it.
 Although Scott Kruize sold his AW-4 equipped TJ, I know the current owner and it is still running strong.
 I wanted a tranny with an overdrive so the three speed auto that was available in '98 TJs wasn't really in the running.
 Besides all that, finding an AW-4 tranny would be much easier due to the plethora of automatic equipped XJs.
 Many a soccer Mom's XJ has met with early retirement directly after a traffic accident.
-After the accident, it was time to junk a car and make available all the salvage parts.
-That works for me.

 I am putting this first part of the write-up together prior to doing the swap.
 There is plenty of stuff to document before the first bolt gets turned.
 I've spoken to Bob, the current owners of Scott's TJ, and if his schedule allows, he plans to help me wrench on mine.
 Bob is a good friend and we've managed to do some fun trails together over the past couple of years.
 If he can plumb the AW-4 cooling lines as well as he drives, I'll have it made!

 A few other thinks to take care of while I am thinking of them....the thank you part.
 A big thanks to Troy at Toys by Troy.
 Troy was kind enough to lend me some lift time in his shop so I didn't have to lay on my back on my driveway.
 While it is certainly possible to do it with all 4 tires on the ground (that is how Scott's was done), standing under the vehicle during a project like this does have its advantages.
 He also arranged for a price on the tranny that I would not have normally gotten.
-Troy, that you very much for your assistance on this project.
+Troy, thank you very much for your assistance on this project.

 Another thank you goes to Nacho at AMC 4x4 Salvage.
 He gathered together all of the pieces and parts and provided me with a very low mileage '01 AW-4 tranny.
 He put up with my typical 101 questions and still kept smiling.
 The real test of his Jeep prowess will be when the TJ bracket I ordered at the Jeep dealership arrives and his XJ shifter fits in it.
 If that all goes inside my console without the need to break out the SawsAll, my hat goes off to you!
 Thanks for making it all come together.